cutelyst 4.3.0

 }

-In your Grantlee template you should then use the {% c_csrf_token %} tag in your forms to add a hidden input field that contains the CSRF protection token.
+In your Cutelee template you should then use the {% c_csrf_token %} tag in your forms to add a hidden input field that contains the CSRF protection token.

 <form method="post">